R-Iskra/LOL-META-ANALYSIS/README.md

 ```

 By default, the script will:
-- Fetch the top 10 players from the NA 'RANKED_SOLO_5x5' ladder
+- Fetch the top 500 players from the NA 'RANKED_SOLO_5x5' ladder
-- Collect 5 recent ranked matches per player
+- Collect 10 recent ranked matches per player
 - Clean and structure the match data into a Pandas DataFrame
 - Combine new and existing data, deduplicate by `match_id`
-- Save the output as `match_data.csv` and `player_match_data.csv`
+- Save raw match data to `raw_match_data.jsonl` and cleaned data to `cleaned_match_data.csv`

 You can modify player count and matches per player by editing the `top` and `matches_per_player` variables in `main.py`.
+You can modify cleaned data in `cleaner.py`.
+Refer to Riot API for variable names.

 ## Notes